 In order for a photogrammetry tool to recognize a object, the feature points need to be in sight with enough resolution.
 So, the near side information is much easier for the tool to recognize.
 For example, let’s say that the object is recognizable for 90 degrees from the picture center.
 Then, we need to take photos with 60% overlap of the side within the 90 degrees.
 Which means we need a photo for each 90°×60%＝54°, so we need a total of 360°÷54°＝7 pictures.
 In order to create a good looking texture map, add a photo from direct above, resulting in a total of 8 pictures.
 Yes, the amount of pictures needed to create a reliable model from one side is 8 pictures.

-Models and Sample creations
+Models and Sample Creations

 Here, I want to introduce some models and sample creations using this way of thinking.

-This is a manhole lid.
+This is a manhole cover.

-If you are using 3DF Zephyr, first create a low density point cloud before modellingBoundary box setting is what you call Region for metashape.
+If you are using 3DF Zephyr, first create a low density point cloud before modeling.
+Boundary box setting is what you call Region for metashape.
 The boundary box setting makes it so that no high density point cloud is created outside the box, so the processing time gets shorter with it.
-I experimented how much time is reduced using 3DF Zephyr.
+I experimented on how much time is reduced using 3DF Zephyr.
 The computer I used is GPD Pocket2 (CPU:m3-7y30, RAM:8GB), which has almost the same machine power as a MacBook 2017.

 |1 minute and 1 second

 1 minute and 39 seconds